Aias/words/commonplace/sameification.md

   - similarity #similarity
   - urbanism #urbanism
   - webdesign #webdesign
----
-*Relate to Alexander's pattern on distribution of similar businesses.
+commentary: Relate to Alexander's pattern on distribution of similar businesses.
 There is a tendency for all entertainment offerings to cluster in one area, all food in another, all bars in another.
 Instead, we should aim for a rough homogenization of goods and services throughout an area, so that there's always a reason to be anywhere.
 This article talks about why, when left to their own devices, clustering of function inevitably happens, and is a great example of a situation where organic growth does not work in building better communities.
 When it comes to goods and services, we need a designer (or a planner) at the top who can look at the situation objectively and say “no, we don’t need six coffee shops on one street corner.
-You’ll need to open your business somewhere else.”*

-*Top-down planning of this sort also has the added benefit (or drawback, depending on your perspective) of giving priority to the first business of a certain type in the community, since they can choose freely where they want to open shop.*
+You’ll need to open your business somewhere else.”
+Top-down planning of this sort also has the added benefit (or drawback, depending on your perspective) of giving priority to the first business of a certain type in the community, since they can choose freely where they want to open shop.

-* * *
+---

 In 1929, the economist Harold Hotelling published a paper in *The Economic Journal* titled “[Stability in Competition][1].”
 The paper describes a strange phenomenon: “an undue tendency for competitors to imitate each other in quality of goods, in location, and in other essential ways.”